New & Used Audi Q5: In Depth

 The Q5's chief dynamic liability is its fairly stiff ride, and Audi's adjustable Drive Select suspension and steering are some of our least favorite applications of electronics.
 The Q5 will tow 4,400 pounds and has nearly 8 inches of ground clearance, so mild off-roading isn't entirely out of the question.
 Most versions come with luxury features like leather, Bluetooth, and satellite radio; a panoramic sunroof is a great addition to the options list.

 The Q5 has a long list of safety equipment including front, side and curtain airbags; stability and traction control; and parking sensors and a rearview camera.
-The Q5 also has received strong crash-test scores from the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS).
+The Q5 also has received strong crash-test scores from the Insurance Institute for Highway Safety (IIHS); it's a Top Safety Pick, but the NHTSA has not yet rated the current version.

-For the 2013 model year, the Audi Q5 carries over its turbocharged 2.0-liter four-cylinder, but offers as a high-output option its 272-horsepower supercharged 3.0-liter V-6 coupled to an eight-speed automatic--and introduces a new Q5 Hybrid to the mix.
+For the 2013 model year, the Audi Q5 carried over its turbocharged 2.0-liter four-cylinder, but offered as a high-output option its 272-horsepower supercharged 3.0-liter V-6 coupled to an eight-speed automatic--and introduced a new Q5 Hybrid to the mix.
 The hybrid blends the turbo four powertrain and eight-speed automatic with lithium-ion batteries and a 54-hp electric motor for a net of 245 hp, a 0-60 mph time of 7.1 seconds, and combined gas mileage of 26 mpg.
 Quattro all-wheel drive is standard with the hybrid, as it is with the other powertrains.

 The updated Q5 also now offers as optional equipment Audi Connect 3G wireless Internet service, Google Earth mapping, adaptive cruise control with full braking at speeds of up to 19 mph, and a rear-seat entertainment system.